 Korina lives in Huntly and is married with 4 children.
-When she isn't balancing work and whanau, Korina enjoys outdoor activities, especially hiking.
+When she isn't balancing work and whaanau, Korina enjoys outdoor activities, especially hiking.

 Alex Hope - Board member

-Alex is a lawyer who specialises in employment law and advises a number of Maori clients and Maori organisations about employment and governance issues.
+Alex is a lawyer who specialises in employment law and advises a number of Maaori clients and Maaori organisations about employment and governance issues.

-Alex has an interest in Maori thriving in all aspects of their lives
+Alex has an interest in Maaori thriving in all aspects of their lives

 Mike represents Te Ohaaki Marae on the Waikato-Tainui tribal council and is the Raukura Hauora O Tainui representative on the Hapai Te Hauora Tapui Board of Trustees.

 Ko Tainui te waka, ko Waikato te awa, ko Taupiri te maunga, ko Pootatau Te Wherowhero te Tangata, he piko, he taniwha, he piko, he taniwha, Waikato Taniwha Rau.

 Maxine Moana-Tuwhangai - Executive Board Member and Chief Financial Officer